 Findings

-- Reward-model post-training added +2.32 pp on open-source models (+0.63 pp on frontier); SFT alone was null.
+- Reward-model post-training added +2.32 pp on open-source and +0.63 pp on frontier models; SFT alone had no significant effect.

 Connections